aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 * Apply the Kubernetes manifest files to the cluster in a namespace specific to an experiment and deployment target (e.g. stage vs prod)
 * Persist and return the URL to which a user can access the deployed service

+That is a lot of steps just to get a model deployed as a container, especially if you would have to do it manually.
+Let us explore how MLOps.NET solves this.

 #### ASP.NET Core Web App Template
-That's a lot of steps just to get a model deployed as a container, especially if you would have to do it yourself.
-Fortunately for us .NET is excellent at helping us achieve this.
-To auto-generate an ASP.NET Core Web App customized for serving ML.NET models we can use `dotnet new` templates.
-In particular for this specific instance I've created a new GitHub repo just for ML.NET `dotnet new` templates (called \[ML.NET.Templates](https://github.com/aslotte/ML.NET.Templates)) that can be used either for MLOps or anytime you need a template to train a model or deploy a model.
+To auto-generate an ASP.NET Core Web App that is customized to serve ML.NET models via a RESTful endpoint, we can use a `dotnet new` template.
+There were currently no ML.NET specific templates when I set out to do this, so we went ahead and created a new repo containing an assortment of [templates(https://github.com/aslotte/ML.NET.Templates)) that can be used either for MLOps.NET or anytime you need a template to train or deploy a mode.

 #### Decompiling run-time instances of the model's input and output
-So how about decompiling run-time instances of the model's input and output?
-Well let's first take look at how we expect to serve predictions through an ASP.NET Core Web App in our Docker container
+How can we ensure that the RESTful endpoint we will use to make predictions can accept and return the same model schema that the model was trained on?

 ```csharp
 [HttpPost]